juttle/juttle-gmail-adapter/README.md

 `from` | moment | no | select messages after this time (inclusive) `to`   | moment | no | select messages before this time (exclusive)

+## Detailed Walkthough

+If you want to write your own adapter, look at the [detailed notes](./docs/adapter_impl_notes.md) on how the Gmail adapter interacts with the Juttle runtime/compiler to fetch messages and pass them as points to the juttle program.

 ## Contributing

 Want to contribute?
 Awesome!
 Don’t hesitate to file an issue or open a pull